dispercial/dispercial/README.md

 - Linux Mint (bad times)

 ## Rices
-If you want to check my rices, check my [repositories](https://github.com/disptenc?tab=repositories)
+If you want to check my rices, you can see my [repositories](https://github.com/disptenc?tab=repositories)

 ## Stats